And Now Tomorrow: Plot

-Emily Blair (Loretta Young), born into a very wealthy family in Blairtown, becomes deaf after contracting meningitis.
+Emily Blair, born into a very wealthy family in Blairtown, becomes deaf after contracting meningitis.
 She has left home, trying in vain to find a cure for her deafness, but is now returning to Blairtown.
-Before leaving, she was engaged to Jeff Stoddard (Barry Sullivan), but put the wedding on hold because of her illness and the following hearing disability.
+Before leaving, she was engaged to Jeff Stoddard, but put the wedding on hold because of her illness and the following hearing disability.

-On her return home, she shares a taxi with Dr. Merek Vance (Alan Ladd), who also grew up in Blairtown, but under less fortunate circumstances.
+On her return home, she shares a taxi with Dr. Merek Vance, who also grew up in Blairtown, but under less fortunate circumstances.
 He works as a physician in Pittsburgh.
 Merek's first impression of Emily is that she is a terrible snob, and he is surprised to learn that she can read lips.

-Emily is unaware that her former fiancé Jeff and her younger sister Janice (Susan Hayward) have fallen in love with each other.
+Emily is unaware that her former fiancé Jeff and her younger sister Janice have fallen in love with each other.
 Jeff is reluctant to tell Emily about his new relationship, feeling sorry for her.

-Merek is unaware that he is summoned back to his hometown to help Dr. Weeks (Cecil Kellaway), Blairtown's only physician, in trying to cure Emily's deafness.
+Merek is unaware that he is summoned back to his hometown to help Dr. Weeks, Blairtown's only physician, in trying to cure Emily's deafness.
 Merek has a record of curing deaf patients in the past.
 When Merek learns the reason for his being summoned there, he is disappointed, but agrees to help as a favor to Dr. Weeks.

 At a dinner at the Blair residence that evening, Merek tells Emily what he really thinks of her, and it turns out his father used to work in one of the Blair factories, but was fired right before Christmas one year.
 Merek still remembers how Emily stared at him at the company's Christmas gathering.